 Platinum awards — meaning one million album units shipped — first appeared in 1976, multi-platinum awards in 1984, and the Diamond award in 1999.

-Here’s what it takes for a single, EP or album to reach the award tiers in America:
+As of 2020, here’s what it takes for a song or album to reach the award tiers in the United States: